 Then undo the Screw carefully.
-I generally tend to very slightly tighten the screw to break any seal that has formed and then undo the screw.
-The hub may still move, so I start with a few sharp taps on the end of the ratchet to get the screw moving.
+I generally tend to very slightly tighten the screw to break any seal that has formed and then undo the end of the ratchet to get the screw moving.

 Turn the disk until the hole (that you removed the plastic plug from) is at the bottom (Drivers side is upside down from Passenger side). (you could use a torch to help) Behind the disk, it looks like this:-